Emmah02/Emmah02/README.md

 hi there ,I'm Emmah02
-I'm inyerested in learning new skills and ideas concerning computersand lifestyle am currently pursuing batchelor degree in psychology Ready to collaborate with anyone willing to help me in skill development and field of psychology- 👋 Hi, I’m @Emmah02 how to reach me ,you can email at emmahchelangat54@gmail.com or @+254758420380 fun fact about is am a first learner ,am an introvert
+I'm interested in learning new skills and ideas concerning computersand lifestyle am currently pursuing bachelor degree in psychology Ready to collaborate with anyone willing to help me in skill development and field of psychology- 👋 Hi, I’m @Emmah02 how to reach me ,you can email at emmahchelangat54@gmail.com or @+254758420380 fun fact about is am a first learner ,am an introvert